BlackHole-Consulting/olger/README.md

 ./olger -s "your search here"

 ````

 ## Metasploit module

 Just a line with the exploit to use, the payload, the command and the list to apply each metasploit command.
-Be carefully and don't use if you don't know how, you can cause big damages if you don't know how to use or you want to cause big damages.
+Be carefully and don't use if you don't know how or for bad purposes.

 -m, --msfconsole [EXPLOIT_CHECK] [PAYLOAD] [CMD] [LIST] execute msf command for each input in the list